Overview - 2019/2020

 No doubt, we're in the golden age of internet and web development.
 From the furthest reaches of the globe, to our personal smartphones, the world is connected in ways once unimaginable.
 If you're passionate about the opportunities available to tech-savvy people, the Internet Applications and Web Development program will open doors to the online world of limitless career potential.

-In the end, you'll have a dynamic and diverse set of skills required to build secure, reliable and useful web applications using industry standard photo, graphics, animation, database, page design and programming tools.
+Upon completion of our web development course, you'll have a dynamic and diverse set of skills required to build secure, reliable and useful web applications using industry standard photo, graphics, animation, database, page design and programming tools.

 Michael Feeney Jr.